HUM-331-Princeton/course/README.md

 Markdown: `![Alt Text]({{ site.baseurl }}/folder/filename)`

-Finally, all of the Markdown rules apply to your final project repository too.
+##Finally, all of the Markdown rules apply to your final project repository too.
 So be sure to consult the rules listed below!

-# Markdown Rules for Composing Posts and Pages

 ### Rule #1: All of the Markdown syntax you learned from the Getting Started with Markdown lesson applies!
 You should follow this basic syntax when writing your Digital Tools Assignments.